-The AAMI First-Year Interest Group (formerly called AAMI Learning Community) helps African-American male students adjust academically and socially to college life.
+The AAMI First-Year Program or AAMI Learning Community (AAMI-LC) helps African-American male students adjust academically and socially to college life.
 Students are enmeshed in an environment of mutual support designed to foster academic success.
 During fall and spring semesters of their freshman year, students enroll in and attend common core courses together, including UWG 1101.
 Merging educational and social activities allows students to make friends easily, establish study partners, and develop positive connections with faculty, which increases chances of success.
-The AAMI-FIG increases opportunities for students to get involved on and off-campus (e.g., student organizations, community service, and more).
-Change
+The AAMI-LC increases opportunities for students to get involved on and off-campus (e.g., student organizations, community service, and more).

-Students academic progress is monitored by Ms. Cheryl Thomas Hill.
+Students' academic progress is monitored by Ms. Cheryl Thomas Hill.
 Attempts are made to address issues impacting student success whether it is academic, vocational, or personal/social as soon as they become known.
-In addition, AAMI-FIG students receive individualized mentoring through the AAMI Peer Mentoring Program.
+In addition, AAMI-LC students receive individualized mentoring through the AAMI Peer Mentoring Program.

-AAMI First-Year Interest Group participants are selected prior to classes beginning for the FALL term.
+AAMI First-Year Program participants are selected prior to classes beginning for the FALL term.
 Students must enroll in the fall because the duration of the program is one full year (August - April).
 To enroll, students must meet the following criteria:

 2) Complete and return an interest form.